Disneyland’s 70th birthday means discounts on multi-day tickets

 What’s the deal?

-A 3-day adult ticket package is available for $360, allowing guests to visit any three days between May 16 and August 14.
+A 3-day adult ticket package is available on the Disneyland website or app for $360, allowing guests to visit any three days between May 16 and August 14.
 The visits do not have to be consecutive and include holidays and weekends.
 Park reservations are required, and park hopping (the ability to visit both Disneyland and Disney California Adventure on the same day) can be added for an additional $90 per package.

 This pricing is what Disneyland was charging for a 3-day ticket in late 2022.
 Two price hikes later, that type of ticket now regularly costs $415, if purchased without a discount.

-A 4-day adult anniversary ticket deal is also available for $400 total, with the same advantage of visiting on four separate days anytime until August 14.
+Disneyland is also selling a 4-day adult anniversary ticket for $400 total, with the same advantage of visiting on four separate days anytime until August 14.
 Park hopping can be added for an additional $95 per package.

+Costco’s $449.99 deal is a 3-day ticket package, but unlike the official Disney deal, it also includes Lightning Lane Multi Pass (which allows guests to use a faster line for certain rides) and a $30 credit for dining at Disney parks.
+The ticket also includes the ability to hop between parks on the same day.

+Like the official Disneyland ticket deals, the Costco offer can also be used on non-consecutive days and is valid anytime from May 20 to December 19.

 Even though these tickets can be used on holidays and weekends, those dates can quickly fill up in Disneyland’s reservation systems.
 Reservations can be made in the Disneyland app during the process of purchasing tickets.